 I have already done some amazing things like participating in a TV show, where I hiked with 9 other people with disabilities in nature for 2 weeks, which gave me a lot of power to continue living life to the fullest.
-Last year I also went to Portugal completely alone to study 5 months as an exchange student.
+Last year I also went to Portugal completely alone to study for 5 months as an exchange student.
 And I’m doing quite fine generally too.
 I can drive my own car and live independently.

-But I know that this is just a beginning.
+But I know that this is just the beginning.
 My biggest goal is healing myself and learning to walk again.
 I already made peace with my condition so it’s not a way to ‘become happy’, but It’s just a very powerful dream which I want to turn into a reality.
 I’m already on this planet to do something so I choose to take on the biggest and most inspiring challenge I can think of.
 I want to show the world that everything is possible with the power of belief and self-love.

 I can already walk small distances with crutches, but I mostly use my hands at the moment.
 My goal is to reach well beyond that and become able to run and dance again.
 It seems a little bit crazy, but only for the conditioned mind.
 My heart knows that I will get there one day.
 I will stand in front of people and sing like a star.
 This website is for you to see it become real, step by step.
 I’m already living proof of the possibility to feel happiness in every situation, but I will also show you what miracles can this happiness create!

 So stay with me!
 I wish you all the best.
 Peace!